-Kennedy was first elected to the Senate in 1962.
-He died Aug.
+Kennedy, who was first elected to the Senate in 1962, died Aug.
 25 of brain cancer at age 77.
 Primaries are scheduled for Dec.
 8, and the general election will be Jan.
 19.

-A three-time World Series champion, Schilling relished the limelight _ and flourished in it.
-Schilling also won titles with the Arizona Diamondbacks in 2001 and again with the Red Sox in '07.
-He also pitched for the Philadelphia Phillies, helping them reach the 1993 World Series.
-He retired in March.
+Renowned for his big-game performances and big mouth, Schilling won three World Series titles, earning rings with the Arizona Diamondbacks in 2001 and again with the Red Sox in '07.
+He also helped lead the Philadelphia Phillies to the 1993 World Series.

 Days after the Red Sox won in 2004, he went on national TV to urge everyone to vote, "and vote Bush."
 Schilling stumped for Republican John McCain in 2008.
 But he has said he also voted for Bill Clinton, a Democrat.